Master of Arts in Education (MAE) — Teaching

 Small & Personal

-You’ll be carefully placed with a mentor teacher for an entire academic year, culminating in full-time student teaching in the spring
+You’ll be placed with a local mentor teacher for an entire academic year for 800+ hours of student teaching.

 Options & Opportunities